balena-io-experimental/product-pulse/README.md

 ![logo](/docs/assets/product-pulse.svg)

-**Product Pulse is a data model that helps you build a snapshot of a product's or project's health based on user data and activity.**
+**Product Pulse is a data model that helps you build a snapshot of a product's or project's health based on user data and activity.
+Couple this model with your own interpreter to track the health of your product, whether it's a code repo or project management software.**

 ## Highlights

-- **Get a high-level look at product health** based on repo activity, seeing scores for Direction, Maintenance, and Community health.
+- **Get a high-level look at product health** based on user and repo activity, visualizing scores for Direction, Maintenance, and Community health.
-- **Criteria can be adopted for low/no code products** making this inclusive of all types of technical projects
+- **Criteria can be adopted for low/no code products** making this inclusive of all types of technical projects.
-- **Integrate Product Pulse with other non-repo services** like other project management solutions (Asana, Monday, etc.)
+- **Integrate the Product Pulse data model with other non-repo services** like other project management solutions (Asana, Monday, etc.).

 ## Motivation